by Pastor Tim Burt

 I had to learn to go all out for God or not at all.
 I learned to make Bible reading, prayer, attending church (where the Bible was taught), commitment in service to God in some capacity, fellowship with other Christians, and sharing Jesus Christ with those around me, the standard and priorities I would live my life by.
 All these things combined became the ultimate source of strength and shield to help me walk out the Apostle Paul's instruction.
 I am not saying it was easy.
 It wasn't.
 But it was right.
 And it was pleasing to God.
 But making commitments that result in a good life-change only come with greater internal battles that God will help you win.
-And if Jesus could die for me, then I could surely lean on His Word and His promise to forgive me.
-I could receive His grace and strength to commit to change!
+This is what Jesus meant when He spoke the words, "If anyone would come after Me, he must deny himself and take up his cross and follow Me."
+(Matthew 16:24 (NIV) ).These are battles one by going to God's throne room of grace and receiving His grace to overcome one at a time.
 And slowly but surely I did.
 Satan has no hold on me!
 That is what God's word teaches and I had to believe it!
 Ungodly living was and is still being purged from my life.
 God's blessing is no longer undermined by behaviors that Christians are supposed to separate their lives from.
 This is what God meant when He told us to "come out from them and be separate..."
 This is the life that brought me joy and peace.
 Anything less left me dissatisfied and disappointed in myself.

 I can look back now and praise God that I did not waste years in captivity feeling beat up, accused, and condemned by the devil.
 Jesus had already forgiven me.
 He set me free from the power of sin, and empowered me to change with the help of His grace and Spirit.
 I just had to quit trying to have some of both worlds.